Equitable & Efficient Resolution of All Current and Future Talc Claims

 Why Chapter 11 Is the Best Path to Resolve the Talc Litigation

-The Chapter 11 process provides a single venue for all parties to participate in the resolution process, resulting in the sort of comprehensive, fair and efficient settlement agreement that cannot be achieved through individual jury trials or negotiations.
+The Chapter 11 process provides a single venue for all parties to participate in the resolution process, resulting in a comprehensive, fair and efficient settlement agreement that cannot be achieved through individual jury trials.

-While LTL is prepared to try every case, addressing each and every one of the talc cases on an individual basis could take thousands of years for each currently filed case to make its way to trial.
+While LLT is prepared to try every case, addressing each and every one of the talc cases on an individual basis could take decades.
 Even then, there is no known, definitive outcome or guarantee that all cases would reach resolution.
 The United States tort system is not equipped to resolve thousands of cases quickly or efficiently.

 The Chapter 11 process brings everyone to the table to negotiate an agreement, provides for the quickest and most efficient resolution for people who have legal claims related to talc and provides certainty for all parties.

-Importantly, Chapter 11 allows people who may make a legal claim related to Johnson & Johnson’s talc in the future to participate in the resolution through an independent representative, called a “Future Claims Representative,” appointed by the Bankruptcy Court.
+Importantly, Chapter 11 allows people who may make a legal claim related to talcum powder in the future to participate in the resolution through an independent representative, called a “Future Claims Representative,” appointed by the Bankruptcy Court.
 That Court-appointed agent assesses the number of future claims and the total amount of fair compensation and determines how compensation should be distributed.

-In his review of LTL’s Chapter 11 filing, Judge Michael B. Kaplan of the U.S. Bankruptcy Court for the District of New Jersey wrote the following:
+In his review of LLT’s Chapter 11 filing, Judge Michael B. Kaplan of the U.S. Bankruptcy Court for the District of New Jersey wrote the following:

 “While this Court recognizes and appreciates the passion and commitment of the Committee members and every one of the attorneys advocating for the interests of the injured cosmetic talc claimants in this case, the Court simply cannot accept the premise that continued litigation in state and federal courts serves best the interest of their constituency.
 Many of these cases, both in the United States and abroad, have been pending for a half dozen or more years and remain years away from trial dates, not to mention the substantial delays they face in the inevitable appeals process.
 Notably, since 2014, there have been only 49 trials that have proceeded to verdict.”